About Me

 The Help - This was a great book.
 The story takes place in Jackson Mississippi in the 1960s where segregation is still prominent and African American maids look after white households.
 It is told in the perspective of Minny, an outspoken African American maid; Abileen another African maid who is the first to open up with the truth of being a maid in Jackson; and Skeeter, a recent college graduate who believes that things need to be changed.
 Together they form an unlikely friendship and soon everyone in town is talking about what they written.

-The Hunger Games -
+The Hunger Games - The best one of the series :)

 Catching Fire -